-And, despite my extreme night owl tendencies, all those Insta shots convinced me that sunrise at Blowing Rocks was a must.
+And, despite my extreme night owl tendencies, all those Instagram posts convinced me that sunrise at Blowing Rocks was a must.
 The problem?
 I live three hours away.
-Do the math, and that has me waking up at, like, 3 a.m. to drive across the state.
+Do the math, and that has me waking up at, like, 3 am. to drive across the state.
 Major deterrent.
 So, I kept putting it off.
-But my fellow Floridian IGers relentlessly enticed me with otherworldly photos of this place – otherworldly in the sense that it just doesn’t fit the Florida mold.
+But my fellow Floridian Instagrammers relentlessly enticed me with otherworldly photos of this place—otherworldly in the sense that it just doesn’t fit the Florida mold.
 It really doesn’t!
 In fact, I distinctly remember thinking, “This is in Florida?” after seeing that first photo.

 I made it to Blowing Rocks (sans caffeine) just before sunrise, and didn’t even care that distant storm clouds covered the sun.
 Didn’t even care.
 The rocks alone were worth the drive, and I was grateful that those clouds were out to sea instead of over my head!

-- If you can, plan your trip for high tide.
-A local lady on the beach told me I lucked out with the tide being high, because it forces the crashing waves through the ‘blow holes’ in the rocks – hence the name Blowing Rocks.
+A local lady on the beach told me I lucked out with the tide being high, because it forces the crashing waves through the natural ‘blow holes’ in the rocks—hence the name Blowing Rocks.

-- Do you typically leave your shoes in the car at the beach (like me)?
-If so, I advise against it this time – if you want to walk on the rougher portions of the rocks, that is.
-My soles are pretty tough, what with all my beach walks, but boy was I thankful for those flip flops I packed in my beach bag!
+Do you typically leave your shoes in the car at the beach (like me)?
+If so, I advise against it this time, if you want to walk on the rougher portions of the rocks.
+The soles of my feet were pretty tough after regular beach walks, but wow was I thankful for the flip flops I packed in my beach bag!

-- Give yourself time.
-Walk the full length of the rock-lined coast.
+You’ll want to walk the full length of the rocky coast.
 Take a hundred photos.
-Watch the waves create bursts of salty sea spray when colliding with the rocky shore.
+Watch the waves create bursts of salty sea spray when colliding with the limestone rock.
 Go shelling in the tide pools.
 Heck.
 Have a picnic!
 Just stay long enough to be fully present and enjoy the wonder of this strangely stunning spot along the Atlantic.

-- Depending on the time of year, also watch for sea turtles!
-May thru October is sea turtle season, which means you could either spot a mama turtle laying eggs in the wee hours, or see babies hatching from the marked nests dotting the shoreline.
-I was fortunate to walk in the path of THREE baby turtles making the journey from nest to sea!
-And my, OH MY.
-What a miracle to witness!!
+May through October is sea turtle season, which means you could either spot a mama turtle laying eggs in the wee hours or see baby sea turtles hatching from the marked nests dotting the shoreline.
+I was fortunate to watch THREE baby turtles making the journey from nest to sea!
+And oh my goodness.
+I witnessed a miracle.
 For those few minutes, I became their personal cheerleader.
 You got this, buddy!
 Look at you go!
 Almost there!
 You made it!!

 My adventure to Blowing Rocks was a smashing success!
 (Bad wave pun intended.)
 I only wish this beach were closer to Sarasota, because I would absolutely make adventuring here a weekly occurrence.
-As much as I adore my Gulf Coast beaches, I must admit – right here, right now, in writing – that Blowing Rocks is officially my new favorite Florida beach!
+As much as I adore my Gulf Coast beaches, I must admit—right here, right now, in writing—that Blowing Rocks Preserve is officially my new favorite Florida beach!

-Have you experienced Blowing Rocks?
-If not, make it happen SOOOOOON.
+Have you experienced Blowing Rocks Preserve?
+If not, make it happen SOON.